 Treat and help prevent pressure injuries by reducing skin pressure, repositioning frequently, and using protective padding and support surfaces that can be dynamic (powered electrically) or static (not powered electrically).

 Clean and dress wounds frequently to reduce bacterial counts and facilitate healing.

 Apply transparent films or hydrogels (if exudate is minimal), hydrocolloids (if exudate is light to moderate), alginates (if exudate is extensive), or foam dressings (for various amounts of exudate).

 Treat pain with analgesics, local wound infection with topical antibiotics, and cellulitis or systemic infections with systemic antibiotics.

 Surgically close large defects, especially those with exposed musculoskeletal structures.

 Optimize nutritional status and treatment of comorbid disorders before surgery.

-Help prevent PUs in at-risk patients with meticulous wound care, pressure reduction, and avoiding any unnecessary immobilization.
+Help prevent pressure injuries in at-risk patients with meticulous wound care, pressure reduction, and avoiding any unnecessary immobilization.